Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Introduction

-The main contributions of this chapter appear in proposing the innovative MLP structure for asset pricing factor models, moderating the overfitting issue that existed in GKX2020 models via the firm characteristic-sorted factors, introducing a novel factor investing strategy based on classic MLP models, exploring the truth that how the COVID-19 affects the model fitness and factor investing performance on the large capital stocks and verifying some results of the previous factor investing literature. \\
+The main contributions of this chapter appear in proposing the innovative MLP structure for asset pricing factor models, moderating the overfitting issue that existed in GKX2020 models via the firm characteristic-sorted factors, introducing a novel factor investing strategy based on classic MLP models, exploring the truth that how the COVID-19 affects the model fitness and factor investing performance on the large-cap U.S. stocks and verifying some results of the previous factor investing literature. \\

-This chapter contains 6 main sections.
-Section 2 presents the literature review.
-Section 3 presents the data that have been used, while Section 4 discusses the models employed in this study.
-Section 5 shows the empirical experiment and results, and Section 6 gives the conclusion and further discussion.\\
+This chapter contains six main sections.
+Section~\ref{sec:related works} presents the literature review.
+Section ~\ref{sec:Data Description} presents the data that have been used, while Section ~\ref{sec:models_ch2} discusses the models employed in this chapter.
+Section ~\ref{sec:Empirical_Results_ch2} shows the empirical experiment and results, and Section ~\ref{sec:conclusion_ch2} gives the conclusion and further discussion.\\